Multi-Architecture Multi-Expert Diffusion Models: Introduction

 In this paper, we thus aim to build a diffusion model that is compact yet comparable in performance to the large models.
-For this purpose, we first ask a research question ``\textit{why the traditional diffusion models require such massive parameters?}''.
-From a frequency perspective, there was a theoretical explanation that it is because the models should learn too many different features in varying time-steps~\cite{yang2022diffusion}, where diffusion models tend to initially form low-frequency components (e.g., overall image contour) and subsequently fill in high-frequency components (e.g., detailed textures).
+For this purpose, we first ask a research question ``\textit{why the traditional diffusion models require such massive parameters?}''. \cite{choi2022perception,go2023addressing} suggests that the difficulty of learning diffusion models is that they have to learn all the different tasks at many different time-steps.
+One step further, from a frequency perspective, \cite{yang2022diffusion} theoretical explains that diffusion models should learn too many different features in varying time-steps, where diffusion models tend to initially form low-frequency components (e.g., overall image contour) and subsequently fill in high-frequency components (e.g., detailed textures).
 However, as they assume the denoiser network to be a linear filter, which is not practical, we aim to investigate empirical evidence to support this claim.
 Specifically, we analyze the per-layer Fourier spectrum for the input $x_t$ at each diffusion time-step $t$, finding that there are significant and consistent variations in the relative log amplitudes of the Fourier-transformed feature maps as $t$ progresses.
-This finding indicates that the costly training process of large models indeed involves learning to adapt to the different frequency characteristics at each time-step $t$.
+This finding indicates that the costly training of large models indeed involves learning to adapt to the different frequency characteristics at each time-step $t$.

 One way to leverage this finding is to assign distinct time-step intervals to multiple diffusion models~\cite{go2022towards,balaji2022ediffi}, referred to as the \textit{multi-expert} strategy, in order for models to be specialized in the assigned time-step intervals as shown in Fig.~\ref{subfig:mult-expert_small_vis}.
-However, since \cite{go2022towards} utilized the multi-expert strategy for the conditioned generation with guidance and \cite{balaji2022ediffi} focused on high performance, the efficiency is not considered while ignoring the fact that different operations may be more suitable at different time-step from a frequency perspective.
+However, since \cite{go2022towards} utilized the multi-expert strategy for the conditioned generation with guidance and \cite{balaji2022ediffi} focused on high performance, the architecture efficiency is not considered.
+Most importantly, to the best of our knowledge, previous works have constructed diffusion models with a single architecture, missing the possibility of optimal architectures that better solve the task at each time-step of diffusion.